-When you’re looking for fancy pink diamonds (or any fancy color diamond or gemstone) it’s good to know that you’ll rarely find round ones.
+When you’re looking for a pink diamond ring (or any fancy color diamond or gemstone) it’s good to know that you’ll rarely find round ones.
 See, fancy shapes hold color better (rounds are cut for bright brilliance), and colored diamonds are cut to, well, show off their color.
 Plus, diamond cutters are typically trying to save as much rough carat weight as possible in fancy colored stones (remember, they’re rare).
 That means you’re more likely to find different shapes more readily available and cuts that very more from the norm.
 Our best advice?
 Keep an open mind when it comes to shapes if color is your top priority.

 Happy Hour Hero

 And we’re not talking about your wine glass—rose gold is the hero of the hour when it comes to pink diamond ring settings.
 Just like setting a white diamond in white metal or a yellow diamond in yellow gold, setting pink in pink will be the ultimate showstopper to really make the most of your color choice.

 Going pink doesn’t mean you have to go diamond.
 Pink sapphires—which are totally suitable for engagement rings, as they’re hard enough to stand up to everyday wear—are a gorgeous option.
 They won’t have quite as much brilliance or light return as a diamond, but you can find some with intense, saturated color at a more affordable price point.
 Morganite is another semi-precious gem that’s been making its own splash the last several years.
 Typically in the more salmon-y, peachy range of pink, morganite offers a sweet, romantic, affordable alternative to a more pricey gem.
 Just be careful, as it’s a softer stone and needs a little extra care if you’re going to wear it regularly.